-In the left navigation bar, select Production (in the "Release" grouping), Then select Create Release.
+Click App releases in the navigation pane.
+To produce a production app (i.e., an app in the public Play Store that anyone can download) click Manage within the Production track, then select Create Release.
 If prompted to enable App Signing by Google Play, click Continue.